vian21/project-0/docs/database.md

 - academic_period_id

 ## Academic_periods

 Term/ semester info

 - id:
 - start_date: date
 - end_date: date
 - type: INT(1)[REQUIRED] (indicates if it's a term or semester)
+- school_id

-## Academic_enrolment
+## Academic_enrollment

 This determines if a student is enrolled in a specif term.
 For instance, you can be enrolled in the Fall term and not study during the winter term.

 - id:
 - student_id:
 - academic_period_id:
 - grade: INT. what grade the student is in (11th grade, 12th grade, etc.).
 I think it needs to be REQUIRED almost every school has graded system; even in universities there is 1st year, 2nd until you finish.
 SO it is REQUIRED.

+Note: don't need a school_id here because academic_period already has one.
+An admin will just query this table using the academic_period_id related to his school.

 ## Marks